RoryQo/Updating-Tech-and-Oil-Shock-Series/Tech Shock/README.md

 To replicate the results:

 - Move `create_tech_shocks_cut.asv` and `create_tech_shocks_cut2.asv` into the same directory as the original CG MATLAB code, **or**
-- Ensure that both the replacement scripts and the `MATLAB code` folder are on your MATLAB path.
+- Ensure that both the replacement scripts and the `MATLAB code` folder are on your MATLAB path

-This setup guarantees that all called functions are available and that the VAR model is run exactly as in the original production environment, but with updated and truncated input data.
+This setup ensures that all called functions are available and that the VAR model is run exactly as in the original production environment, using updated input data.

 ---

-## 4. Visualization of Updated Technology Shocks
+## 4. Final Updated Technology Shock Series 1969 to 2025Q1

-The figure below shows the resulting **Galí-style technology shocks** generated by running the original VAR model on the truncated, updated dataset `gali_cut`:
+The figure below shows the resulting **Final updated technology shock series** generated by running the original VAR model on the updated dataset

 <p align="center">
   <img src="https://github.com/RoryQo/Updating-Tech-and-Oil-Shock-Series/raw/main/Tech%20Shock/Graphs/Gali_tech_shocks.png" alt="Galí technology shocks" width="350">
 </p>

-This plot provides a visual summary of the updated technology shocks, making it easy to compare their dynamics to the original series and to use them as **macro shock controls** in downstream empirical work.